-Beans come from the Fabaceae family, known as the pea, legume or bean family.
+Beans come from the Fabaceae family, known as the pea, legume, or bean family.
 Beans either grow in pods or capsules that develop from flowers.
 Some legumes include peanuts, peas, and lentils, which can be bought dry, canned, or frozen.
-For some beans, only the seeds are edible, while some have its entire pod edible.
+For some beans, only the seeds are edible, while some have their entire pod edible.

 They are nutritional powerhouses packed with fiber, protein, iron, vitamins, and other minerals that offer different health benefits.
 Beans are also rich in amino acids, which are the building blocks of protein that the body uses to heal and create new tissues.

-There are several kind of beans.
+There are several kinds of beans.
 The most popular varieties include:

 - Lima beans

 - Black beans

 - Pinto beans

 - Red beans